Water scooter gunmen fire at beach vendor in Mexico’s Cancun

-CANCUN, Mexico (AP) — Mexican authorities say gunmen on water scooters shot at a roving vendor on a beach in Cancun’s glittering hotel zone, but nobody was wounded.
+CANCUN, Mexico (AP) — Gunmen on water scooters shot at a roving vendor on a beach in Cancun’s glittering hotel zone Thursday, an incident believed to be unprecedented for the Caribbean city.
+Nobody was wounded.

-A police report says Thursday’s shooting happened in front of a hotel in the heart of the Caribbean city’s resort-studded strip.
+According to a police report, the afternoon shooting happened in front of a hotel in the heart of Cancun’s resort-studded strip.

-Tourist police recovered four bullets but were not able to locate the intended target.
+The vendor ran for safety inside a restaurant and was not hurt.
+Tourist police cordoned off the area and recovered four bullets but were not able to locate the intended target.

-Cancun authorities have no record of such an attack happening there before, though violence is increasingly common on the beaches of Acapulco on the other side of the country.
+Cancun — especially its tourist areas — has largely been spared the worst of the cartel-fueled violence afflicting many other parts of Mexico.

 Most Read Nation & World Stories